Use this easy guide to get up and running with your own Wabbit server.

 Check by making sure your system has a webcam:

-On some systems (like Fedora) your user needs to belong to
+On some systems (like Fedora) your user needs to

 video